Useful Fact about this Subject

 You will be required to supply the following documentation with your application as proof you meet the entry requirements of this degree programme.
 If you have not yet completed your current programme of study, then you can still apply and you can provide your Degree Certificate at a later date.

-The programme is geared towards both vocational study for work in the sector, and those wishing to pursue an academic career.
-It offers students the opportunity to engage in a number of transferable skills, such as project management, teamwork and research which are required across a broad range of roles and sectors.
+Across the programme you will develop transferable skills, such as project management, critical analysis and research which are required across a broad range of roles and sectors.

 You will be taught by a range of experts including professors, lecturers, teaching fellows and postgraduate tutors.
 However, these may be subject to change - see our Student Terms and Conditions page.